Very Important CB 6 Meeting TONIGHT/THURSDAY

 ---------------------------------------------------------------------------------------------------------------------

 This is the response Mrs. DeCarlo received BACK from the Councilman's Office.
 (It is the letter his office already sent to the BSA; The Councilman still has no official plans to stand together with the community at the BSA hearing in order to support us.)
-Download at: http://mail.google.com/mail/?ui=2&ik=fb64682f98&realattid= .f_fko7t4vj0&attid=0.1&disp= vah&view=att&th= 11c2938124c54f17
+Download at: http://mail.google.com/mail/?ui=2&ik=fb64682f98&realattid=f_fko7t4vj0&attid=0.1&disp=vah&view=att&th=11c2938124c54f17.

 ------------------------------------------------------------------------------------

-Dear NEIGHBOR:How do YOU feel about whether or not our Councilman should support us at the upcoming BSA HEARING?PLEASE, WRITE IN AND TELL US---WE WILL BE HAPPY TO PRINT YOUR COMMENTS AND/OR FORWARD THEM TO THE COUNCILMAN'S OFFICE--AS YOU INSTRUCTPLEASE EMAIL US AT CGCORD@GMAIL.COM WITH YOUR THOUGHTS ON THIS.Thank you in advance.
+PLEASE, WRITE IN AND TELL US---WE WILL BE HAPPY TO PRINT YOUR COMMENTS AND/OR FORWARD THEM TO THE COUNCILMAN'S OFFICE--AS YOU INSTRUCT

 CORD